Generic Name: oxycodone (ox i KOE done)

 What is Roxicodone?

-Roxicodone is an opioid pain medication, sometimes called a narcotic.
-This medicine is used to treat moderate to severe pain.
+Roxicodone is an opioid pain medication used to treat moderate to severe pain.

 Roxicodone may also be used for purposes not listed in this medication guide.